flipcoder/textbeat/README.md

 # Setup

-You can use this with General Midi out-of-the-box on windows, which is great for learning, but who wants to write music like that?
-We need VSTs!
+You can use the shell with General Midi out-of-the-box on windows, which is great for learning, but sounds bad without a decent soundfont.

+If you want to use VST instruments, you'll need to route the MIDI out to something that hosts them, like a DAW.

-For windows, you'll need a virtual midi driver, such as [loopMIDI](http://www.tobias-erichsen.de/software/loopmidi.html) and a VST host or DAW.
+For windows, you can use a virtual midi driver, such as [loopMIDI](http://www.tobias-erichsen.de/software/loopmidi.html) for usage with a VST host or DAW.

 If you're on Linux, you can use soundfonts through qsynth or use a software instrument like helm or dexed.
 VSTs should work here as well.